aerabi/markdown-cheatsheet/README.md

 ## Links

-To create a link, enclode the linked text in brackets and then immediately the URL in parentheses:
+To create a link, enclose the linked text in brackets and then immediately the URL in parentheses:

 ```markdown
 Take a look at my [Medium posts](https://aerabi.medium.com/).